Overview

 Enable your agents to manage issues, projects, and workflows through Jira.
 Create and update issues, track project progress, manage assignments, and streamline your project management with AI-powered automation.Prerequisites

-Before using the Jira integration, ensure you have:- A CrewAI Enterprise account with an active subscription
+Before using the Jira integration, ensure you have:- A CrewAI AMP account with an active subscription

 - A Jira account with appropriate project permissions